 Futures for Women is a registered charity (No. 313700) formerly known as the Society for Promoting the Training of Women.

 Our charity was established in 1859 by suffragist Jessie Boucherett to encourage women towards economic independence through employment and this objective still underpins our activities today.
 Please visit our History page to find out how our charity has developed over the past 160 years.

 Grants for female students at Grimsby Institute

-Women of 19 years + studying a further education course at Grimsby Institute who are in need of additional funding to cover the cost of course fees or general hardship were invited to apply for a grant of up to £500 from Futures for Women.
+In 2021, women of 19 years + studying a further education course at Grimsby Institute, who were in need of additional funding to cover the cost of course fees or general hardship, were invited to apply for a grant of up to £500 from Futures for Women.
 The grants were funded from the Boucherett Fund, named in memory of the Futures for Women founder, Jessie Boucherett.
 Jessie’s family lived in North Willingham, Lincolnshire and her grandfather, Ayscoghe Boucherett, was MP for Grimsby between 1796 and 1803 and oversaw the opening of the town’s first dock.

 Interest-free loan programme